AriPal/articles/Readme.md

 https://login.microsoftonline.com/${context.tid}/oauth2/v2.0/token?{queryParams}
 ```

 As mentioned, to open the gateway to interact with MS Graph API we need an `access_token`.
-To get the access token, we must navigate to `authorizeEndpoint` with the query parameters defined in `queryParams` object.
+To get the access-token, we must navigate to `authorizeEndpoint` with the query parameters defined in `queryParams` object.
 The authorization endpoint also needs a tenant id which can be found in the MS graph context or the config object defined above.

 ```ts
  let queryParams = {